oldaccountdeadname/painted/README.md

 and just exists as a dumping ground for stuff that you may or may not want to use[^1].

-### Somewhere else?

-If you have a specific bar or application that would benefit from unique usage instructions, open an issue and ask for them, or write it out yourself and submit a pull request!

 # Roadmap and TODOs
 This isn't supposed to be one of those highly minimal UNIX utilities, but it's also not supposed to be massive.
 That said, here's what I'm currently wanting to